Code of Professional Practice

 6.1 Electronic Document Management System (EBYS)

-In addition to regular meetings, the Electronic Document Management System (EBYS) is used to facilitate communication within the SFL, particularly with regard to administrative issues and the assignment of administrative tasks.
+In addition to regular meetings, the Electronic Document Management System (EBYS) facilitates communication within the SFL, particularly concerning administrative issues and the assignment of administrative tasks.
 The EBYS is an online system used by many state institutions in Turkey to manage official communication within and between departments.
 In addition to facilitating internal communication within the SFL, the EBYS allows for easy communication between departments of BTU, such as between the Rectorate and the SFL.
 The EBYS provides a professional, convenient, and accessible platform for official communication and the distribution of tasks.

 All staff members (administrative and teaching) are registered to the system automatically with the help of the IT Department.
-Staff members have access to the EBYS website with the use of the BTU email address username and password.
+Staff members can access the EBYS website using the BTU email address, username, and password.
 Assignments and official announcements are delivered to staff members through the system, and staff members receive an email confirming the delivery of an assignment.
-Staff members may access the documents pertaining to the official announcement or assignment by logging onto the EBYS website.
+Staff members may access the documents about the official announcement or assignment by logging onto the EBYS website.

 Through the EBYS, official communication is delivered from the SFL management to department staff members.
-Teachers are accepted to check the EBYS regularly and follow through with any official tasks that have been assigned to them.
+Instructors are accepted to check the EBYS regularly and follow through with any official tasks assigned to them.

-While the EBYS is reserved for official administrative tasks, staff members are expected to maintain regular professional communication through their BTU email addresses.
-Email addresses are assigned to new staff members upon their arrival to the SFL and can be access through the BTU website.
-Staff members should check their BTU email on a regular basis for information regarding meetings, assignments, exams, materials, or other issues pertaining to the execution of teaching objectives as well as administrative tasks.
+While the EBYS is reserved for official administrative tasks, staff members are expected to maintain regular professional communication through their BTU e-mail addresses.
+Email addresses are assigned to new staff members upon arrival to the SFL and can be accessed through the BTU website.
+Staff members should check their BTU email regularly for information regarding meetings, assignments, exams, materials, or other issues about executing teaching objectives and administrative tasks.

 7.Teaching Hours